Credit: Shutterstock

 • Leadership experience: relationship building, negotiation, innovation, conflict management, decision-making, etc.

-A quality founder mentor can, and should, help you through some kind of goal-setting framework.
+A quality mentor can, and should, help you through some kind of goal-setting framework.
 I’m a fan of S.M.A.R.T goals (If you’re unfamiliar, the acronym stands for: Specific, Measurable, Attainable, Relevant, and Time-bound.)
 However, trying to have some goals reasonably defined while you search for a mentor and before your first meeting is helpful.

 I’ve had more than a few mentors asked to be matched with a new mentee because the entrepreneur could not clearly articulate what they needed help with and the mentor felt like their time could be better spent elsewhere.
 Wisely use the few hours each month that a mentor gives you.
 Everyone is busy, don’t waste their time by coming unprepared.

-2. Ask why they Startup mentor
+2. Ask why they mentor

 I recently came upon a platform that plugged a vetted network of mentors, but one of the benefits listed for joining their network was getting “project referrals.”
 The good news is the platform doesn’t take a fee if the mentor gets work out of it, but still, this didn’t sit well with me.
 There should be a clear line between a mentor relationship and a business relationship.
 There’s no reason to pay for a mentor or, even worse, subject yourself to being solicited by a mentor.

 According to TechStar’s David Cohen and Brad Feld, “In the startup world, Give First means simply trying to help anyone, especially entrepreneurs, without any expectation of getting anything back.”
-If it feels like a mentor or mentorship program is acting as a front for getting consulting or other business opportunities, and not a genuine opportunity to give back, then tread carefully.
+If it feels like a mentor or mentor program is acting as a front for getting consulting or other business opportunities, and not a genuine opportunity to give back, then tread carefully.

 Subscription Form (#3)